Last Updated on July 26, 2022 by Michelle Ball

 Parents must develop and bring their own proof.
 Such evidence may be found in student records and outside sources, such as letters from therapists or educational psychologists.

 If the manifestation team decides the student’s conduct was not a “manifestation” and the expulsion moves forward, parents can appeal.
 Appeals of manifestation hearing determinations are expedited and may be filed with the Office for Administrative Hearings.

 As the manifestation team outcome may stop the expulsion or transfer process completely, it is critical that parents take a proper stand at the student’s manifestation hearing.
 They may also need to challenge the findings of the manifestation team if they disagree with them.

-Student attorney Michelle Ball helps parents with manifestation meetings, special education, school expulsion and discipline issues, as well as resolving student problems in schools.
-As a Sacramento education lawyer, Michelle Ball assists throughout the state of California, from Eureka to Santa Cruz to Anaheim and many other California locations.
+Student attorney Michelle Ball helps parents with manifestation meetings, special education, school expulsion and discipline issues.
+As a Sacramento student lawyer, Michelle Ball assists throughout California, from Eureka to Santa Cruz to Anaheim and many other California locations.

 [originally published February 9, 2011]

 LAW OFFICE OF MICHELLE BALL

 Sacramento, CA 95814